MetService

 As New Zealand's national meteorological service, MetService produces and issues forecasts and official weather warnings on behalf of New Zealand's Ministry of Transport and is certified by the Civil Aviation Authority of New Zealand.

 International media, aviation and energy business is conducted under the MetraWeather brand.

 MetService has been certified to the ISO 9001 standard since November 1995.
+From 1 July 2025 MetService will become a subsidiary of NIWA, which will be part of the new New Zealand Institute for Earth Science.

 History

 The weather forecasting service began in 1861, when a spate of shipwrecks prompted the Government to start a storm warning service as part of the then Marine Department.

 Forecasting remained a marine service until 1926, when it became part of the newly formed Department of Scientific and Industrial Research.
 In 1927 Edward Kidson was appointed Dominion Meteorologist by Earnest Marsden.
 At the time the New Zealand Meteorological Service was a very small institution with a staff of five and a complete lack of useful long-period meteorological records.

 At the outbreak of World War Two in 1939, forecasting became part of the Royal New Zealand Air Force.
 The focus on aviation continued with a move in 1964 to the then Department of Civil Aviation, which in 1968 became part of a new "super ministry", the Ministry of Transport.

 During the 1980s there was increasing pressure on government funding for meteorology in New Zealand, together with a government-wide move to "user-pays" for specialised services, and to more autonomy and accountability for government departments.
 A combination of commercial competition in the deregulated market for meteorological services and reform of publicly funded science led to the establishment of MetService as a state-owned enterprise on 1 July 1992.

 In 2013, MetService invested in a 49% shareholding in MetOcean Solutions Limited, a New Zealand oceanographic services company.
 MetOcean was an established company specialising in oceanographic analysis for research and forecasting for many purposes, including ports, offshore oil & gas industries and surfers.

 In early September 2020, MetService's website came under a wave of distributed denial of service attacks that also targeted the New Zealand Exchange, Stuff, Radio New Zealand and Westpac bank.